SeAliijaz/flutter_ad_player_app/README.md

 The app will launch on your device, providing an interface to watch Unity ads and earn rewards.

-## Contributing
+## Troubleshooting and Contributing

+Encountering issues or want to contribute to the project?
+Here's how you can get help or contribute:

-Contributions are welcome!
-If you encounter bugs or have suggestions for improvements, please submit an issue or a pull request.
+- **Issues:** If you encounter bugs or have suggestions for improvements, please submit an [issue](https://github.com/yourusername/flutter_ad_player_app/issues).
+- **Pull Requests:** If you'd like to contribute directly, feel free to fork the repository, make your changes, and submit a [pull request](https://github.com/yourusername/flutter_ad_player_app/pulls).

 ## License